lindabarba/Taco_Finder_app/README.md

 The app is hosted by Heroku [here](https://tacofinderla.herokuapp.com/).

-More information on the development of the project can be found on [Trello] (https://trello.com/b/pF0i8byf/taco-finder-la-ga-wdi-44-project-2).
+More information on the development of the project can be found on [Trello](https://trello.com/b/pF0i8byf/taco-finder-la-ga-wdi-44-project-2).

 ### Technology Implemented
 * Ruby